 Information for Volunteers

 The Writers Workshop is currently seeking volunteers who can tutor with us a for 1-2 hours a week.
 Volunteering is a great way to get involved, especially for students whose academic or work schedules don't allow them to commit to a full weekly schedule.
-Volunteers must first complete a 1.5 hour training session, which will be offered in September at the following times:
+Volunteers must first complete a 1.5 hour training session.
+The Spring 2018 training dates will be announced in January.

 All training sessions will be held in 251 UGL.
 We ask that you register at least 2 days in advance so we know how many attendees to expect at each session.
 You will also be asked to read two articles about the one-to-one tutoring of writing before you attend the training session.
 Following training, volunteers will spend a period observing and co-consulting with experienced tutors.
 They wil meet with the Director before they begin independant consultations.
 For more information, please contact Dr. Carolyn Wisniewski, Director of the Writers Workshop, at email@example.com